ZoliQua/Ortholog-Finder-Tool/README.md

 This tool was originally published as two separate web applications during 2015–2018:

-1. **Ortholog Finder Tool** ([orthologfindertool.com](http://orthologfindertool.com)) — Multi-database ortholog search with pathway and screen data integration.
-Source: [ZoliQua/Ortholog-Finder-Tool](https://github.com/ZoliQua/Ortholog-Finder-Tool)
+1. **Ortholog Finder Tool** (orthologfindertool.com) — Multi-database ortholog search with pathway and screen data integration.
+Original source: ZoliQua/Ortholog-Finder-Tool

-2. **GeneOntology Extension Tool** ([go.orthologfindertool.com](http://go.orthologfindertool.com)) — GO annotation extension via eggNOG ortholog groups with Venn diagram visualization.
-Source: [ZoliQua/GO-Orthology-Tool](https://github.com/ZoliQua/GO-Orthology-Tool)
+2. **GeneOntology Extension Tool** (go.orthologfindertool.com) — GO annotation extension via eggNOG ortholog groups with Venn diagram visualization.
+Original source: ZoliQua/GO-Orthology-Tool

 **Version 1.1** (November 2025) unifies both tools into a single application with a shared navigation and mode-selection interface.
 No data or backend logic was changed — only the UI was consolidated.